llvm/clangd-www/design/indexing.md

 # The clangd index

 The index stores information about the whole codebase.
-It's used to provide LSP features where the AST af the current file doesn't have the information we need.
+It's used to provide LSP features where the AST of the current file doesn't have the information we need.

 ## Exposed data